aspeer/mkdocs-WebDyne-Doc/webdyne.md

-Perl code in WebDyne pages must always return a non-undef/non-0/non-empty string value (i.e. it must return something that evals as \"true\").
-If the code returns a non-true value (e.g. 0, undef, \'\') then WebDyne assumes an error has occurred in the routine.
+Perl code in WebDyne pages must always return a non-undef/non-0/non-empty string value (i.e. it must return something that evals as "true").
+If the code returns a non-true value (e.g. 0, undef, '') then WebDyne assumes an error has occurred in the routine.
 If you actually want to run some Perl code, but not display anything, you should return a reference to undef, (`\undef)`, e.g.:

     sub log { &dosomething; return \undef }